Rainb0wKey/bdfd-wiki/src/bdscript/isNumber.md

 # $isNumber
 Returns whether the provided value is a number or not.

-> 🧙‍♂️ "true" means the value is a number, "false" means it isn't.
+> 🧙‍♂"true" means the value is a number, "false" means it isn't.

 ## Syntax
 ```